Project's Summary

 Despite these shortcomings, a closer examination revealed that the house had some redeeming qualities.
 The design decisions displayed higher aspirations, with deep overhangs protecting windows from the summer sun, strategically positioned for cross ventilation.
 The beamed ceiling and large expanses of glass offered breathtaking views of the Kent Hills in the distance.
 The presence of contemporary detailing, high-end appliances, and custom hardware indicated that this was once a custom home for a discerning owner.

 Convinced that the positive aspects outweighed the negatives, the owners decided to proceed with the purchase and embark on a comprehensive renovation.
 Like any project, cost played a significant role in decision-making, leading to compromises along the way.
 Nonetheless, the primary goals of opening up the interior and maximizing views to the landscape were successfully achieved.
+The outdated slotted windows at the front of the house were replaced with floor-to-ceiling glass, creating a seamless connection between the interior and the outdoors.
+The long internal wall of the hallway was reconfigured, with a section completely removed to merge the corridor with a home office.
+Similarly, the wall separating the media/guest room was replaced with a 10-foot long sliding plywood panel, further enhancing the open and flexible layout.

 To enhance the overall living experience, a 600 square foot screen porch was added adjacent to the dining room.
 Supported by a steel frame, the porch is open on three sides, resembling an oversized treehouse perched one story above the yard.
 The original roof pitch was cleverly incorporated, with one end flipped up to provide unobstructed views of the surrounding woods and sky.
 This dramatic space serves as a haven for relaxation and entertainment during the summer months.
+Rather than aiming to restore the house to its original state, the intent of the renovation was to build upon its strengths, minimize its weaknesses, and create a contemporary home that reflects the family's lifestyle.
+The end result is a warm and inviting contemporary residence with subtle hints of midcentury style throughout.

 +11